Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Systematic Uncertainties

 \section{Systematic Uncertainties}

-In addition to the statistical uncertainties examined above, several sources of systematic uncertainty have been investigated as part of this analysis.
+In addition to the statistical uncertainties included in our analysis, several sources of systematic uncertainty have been investigated.
 These investigations are the first attempt to quantify the systematic uncertainties of the {\it WFIRST} SN survey without the use of ad hoc functions such as Equation~\ref{sys}.